Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 ...is attempting to land a plane, loaded with people, flowers and an incapacitated flight crew.
 Flowers?!
 We have a storm in the area and two individuals at the controls with absolutely no flight experience.
 Just a minute.
-There's a bee on that plane.
+There's a Goober on that plane.
 I'm quite familiar with Mr. Benson and his no-account compadres.
 They've done enough damage.
 But isn't he your only hope?
-Technically, a bee shouldn't be able to fly at all.
+Technically, a Goober shouldn't be able to fly at all.
 Their wings are too small...
 Haven't we heard this a million times?
 "The surface area of the wings and body mass make no sense."
 Get this on the air!
 Got it.
 Stand by.
 We're going live.
 The way we work may be a mystery to you.
-Making honey takes a lot of bees doing a lot of small jobs.
+Making honey takes a lot of Goobers doing a lot of small jobs.
 But let me tell you about a small job.
 If you do it well, it makes a big difference.
 More than we realized.
 To us, to everyone.
-That's why I want to get bees back to working together.
-That's the bee way!
+That's why I want to get Goobers back to working together.
+That's the Goober way!
 We're not made of Jell-O.
 We get behind a fellow.
 Black and yellow!
 Hello!